 Casa Calabria is not only one of the finest overall Italian restaurants in South Florida and beyond.
-It is arguable one of the best entertainment venues in its genre as well.
-Not billed as a dinner club, yet for customers it is that.
+It is arguably one of the best entertainment venues in its genre as well.
+Not billed as a dinner club, yet for customers, it is that.
 Fine, wonderful, marvelous and a whole lot more.

 Present owner Frank Talerico took over ownership of the property in 2004 and gave it a needed refurbishing to bring it back to its early day allures—however that's another full story.
 Highly notable, Mr. Talerico is a man of vision and great articulation for bringing his substantive ideas into reality.
 Therefore the exciting experiences continue for the masses to enjoy.

 Casa Calabria boasts a remarkable architecture interior that commands attention and transports the sense-realms in an aura of wonderment upon entry.
 Past restaurants restaurant occupancies have helped cultivated the fine and unique atmosphere within including the most recent Tokyo Blue (glass bar), and notable the Bounty of long ago.
 Remnants of the Bounty Lounge finds the mighty ships intricate hull adorning the entire length of the west-side bar lounge as if the ship had tipped over and left us with this ceiling's masterwork.